animade/middleman-boilerplate/README.md

     bundle install

-Bower is used for package management:
+NPM is used for package management:

+    npm install

+Install bourbon manually by going into source/stylesheets:

-    bower install
+    bourbon install

 To get running, start the middleman server: